 How to store Anzac biscuits

-Anzac biscuits keep for a while (1-2 weeks)!
-However, like any biscuit or cookie, these Anzac biscuits will start to soften after 1 day.
+Anzac biscuits keep for a while (1-2 weeks) when stored in an airtight container!
+However, like any biscuit or cookie, they will start to soften after a day.

 - Storing the biscuits in the freezer!
-As strange as it sounds, they have an irresistible crunch when eaten frozen.
-If you watch the video in this post, you'll see the crunchy snap of a frozen Anzac biscuit!
+As strange as it sounds, they have an irresistible crunch when enjoyed frozen.
+If you watch the video in this post, you'll see the crunchy snap of a frozen Anzac biscuit.

 Expert recipe tips and substitutions

-Yes, you can substitute the flour with gluten-free plain flour.
-As gluten-free flour is less absorbent than regular flour, you may need to add 1 extra tablespoon of gluten-free flour.
+Yes, these biscuits work with gluten-free all-purpose flour.
+As gluten-free flour is less absorbent than regular flour, you may need to add an extra tablespoon of gluten-free flour.

-The dough will still be stickier than the regular biscuit dough but the biscuits actually end up crunchier!
+The dough will be stickier than the regular dough but the biscuits end up crunchier!

-Yes, substitute coconut sugar for brown sugar and use maple syrup instead of golden syrup.
+Yes, use coconut sugar instead of brown sugar and maple syrup instead of golden syrup.
 I haven't tested this recipe with stevia, monk fruit sweetener or other sugar replacements.

 Biscuits made with vegan block butter have crunchy edges and a soft centre.
-Due to the higher water content in vegan margarine, the biscuits are chewier, softer, spread more, therefore, brown quicker.
+Due to the higher water content in spreadable vegan butter, the biscuits are chewier, softer, spread more and brown more quicker.

 In contrast, coconut oil has NO water so makes the biscuits extra crunchy.
-Due to the colour of coconut oil, the biscuits are paler in colour.
-They are also very coconutty and lack that quintessential buttery flavour.
-I'd recommend adding a pinch of salt if you're using coconut oil.
+The final biscuits are also less golden.
+I'd recommend adding a pinch of salt if you're using coconut oil to mimic the buttery flavour.

 You can see the differences below!